LionGateOS/LionGateTravels/README.txt

-TravelOrchestrator v20
+TravelOrchestrator v21
-YOU WILL see a visual change: inline creation + empty states.
+YOU WILL see a visual change: data persists after refresh + undo.